 - Homemade Dressing: The homemade salad dressing is made from olive oil (I used Cuac Extra Virgin Olive Oil), apple cider vinegar, and dijon mustard.
 You can use the seeded or unseeded dijon.

-My all time favorite farro is Trader Joe’s 10 Minute Farro.
+My all-time favorite farro is Trader Joe's 10-Minute Farro.
 It is incredibly easy and quick to cook, which makes it ideal.
-However, Bob’s Red Mill Farro is a great one as well.
+However, Bob's Red Mill Farro is a great one as well.
 These days you should be able to find farro at most grocery stores, as well as Amazon and other websites.
-You will find farro in the grain isle alongside quinoa and rice.
+You will find farro in the grain aisle alongside quinoa and rice.

-If there is something in this recipe that you do not like or don’t have on hand, here are some other ingredients that could work.
+If there is something in this recipe that you do not like or do not have on hand, here are some other ingredients that would be lovely within this recipe.